Leigh Griffiths

-Leigh Griffiths (born 20 August 1990) is a Scottish professional footballer who plays as a striker for Australian club Mandurah City.
+Leigh Griffiths (born 20 August 1990) is a Scottish professional footballer who plays as a striker for Australian club Stirling Macedonia and recently played for Mandurah City, as well as being part of the coaching staff.

 Griffiths started his career at Livingston where he made his debut as a sixteen-year-old.
 He then moved to Dundee in 2009 for £125,000.
 During his five years in the Scottish First Division he earned six young player of the month awards.
 With Dundee in financial trouble, Griffiths moved to Wolves for around £150,000 in January 2011.

 Having not been a Wolves first team regular, he spent the 2011–12 season on loan to Scottish Premier League club Hibernian.
 This loan was renewed for the following season, during which he won the SFWA Footballer of the Year award and made his debut appearance for Scotland.
 After it appeared Griffiths had become part of Wolves' plans during the 2013–14 season he moved mid-season to join Celtic.

 Griffiths scored regularly during his first few seasons with Celtic and then played regularly for Scotland, scoring twice in a 2–2 draw with England in June 2017.
 After failing to impress for Celtic in later years, Griffiths spent the first half of the 2021–22 season on loan with Dundee.
 He was recalled by Celtic and released at the end of the January 2022 transfer window, after which he signed for Scottish League One club Falkirk.
 On 9 August 2022, he signed for Western Australian outfit Mandurah City.